atecon/holidays/README.md

 eval holiday_names[1]
 eval holiday_names[6]
 ```
-The returned names of the first and sitxh list members are:
+The returned names of the first and sixth list members are:
 ```
 nikolaus
 erster_mai